trust-net/dag-lib-go/README.md

 * `boot_nodes` has port from some other instance (e.g. node-1 listening on port 50883 will use node-2's listening port 50884)

 ### Run the test application
-Start each instance of the test application with its corresponding config file (below example assumes config file for each instance is placed under its node-N directory and named as config.json):
+Start an instance of _any one_ of the two test applications with its corresponding config file (below example assumes config file for each instance is placed under its node-N directory and named as config.json):

 ```
+### on terminal 1 run an instance of countr app
 cd $USER/tmp/test-trust-node/node-1
+$USER/tmp/test-trust-node/countr -config config.json

+### on terminal 2 run an instance of spendr app
+cd $USER/tmp/test-trust-node/node-2
+$USER/tmp/test-trust-node/spendr -config config.json

+### on terminal 3 run an instance of countr app
+cd $USER/tmp/test-trust-node/node-3
+$USER/tmp/test-trust-node/countr -config config.json

+### on terminal 4 run an instance of spendr app
+cd $USER/tmp/test-trust-node/node-4
-../countr -config config.json
+$USER/tmp/test-trust-node/spendr -config config.json
 ```

 > As per iteration 4, nodes can join/leave/re-join network dynamically while rest of the network is processing transactions.
 Nodes will perform on-demand sync at shard level during peer handshake, app registration and unknown transaction processing.
 Also, while nodes do not yet persist state across reboot, they perform full re-sync across reboot.
 Hence, as long as there is 1 active node on the network, progress will be made.

+### Double Spender Application CLI
+Refer to documentation for double spender application CLI at [documentation link](https://github.com/trust-net/dag-lib-go/issues/36)

+### Network Counter Application CLI
+Following are CLI commands for using network counter application...

-### Register application shard
+#### Register application shard
 Use the application's CLI to join a shard as following:

 ```